standsi/Raspberry-Pi-5-VScode-SSH/rpi-vscode-extras.md

 Typically for development on the Pi you probably don't need the encapsulation or portability of a container.
 You will most likely be deploying your application on the Pi as opposed to, say, a cloud container service.
 However, there are a few cases where the encapsulation (or isolation) of the container can come in handy.
 For example:
 * You need to use some older code like libraries that don't work well under the latest Pi OS (at this writing, Bookworm).
 Since the OS in the container can be specified from a broad range of distributions, you can tailor the container as needed.
 This could range from some specific configuration needed to compile C/C++ code to conflicts of a Python library with the virtual environment requirement enforced by the latest Linux like Bookworm.
-* You want to run a pre-packaged application on the Pi that already has a Docker image available, or you want to scaffold something like an API to use for local development before configuring a production API in the cloud (that might come with a cost) (see the Appendix below for an example).
+* You want to run a pre-packaged application on the Pi that already has a Docker image available, or you want to scaffold something like an API to use for local development before configuring a production API in the cloud (which might come with a cost) (see the Appendix below for an example).
 The running container is accessible from within your base Pi development through port forwarding, shared files, etc.

 While you may not use this feature often, it can be very useful for these type of edge cases or very advanced development (say, a local AI large language model running in a container with a chat agent on the base Pi?).
-From a resource standpoint the VSCode extensions do a good job of keeping the memory and CPU needs reasonable; at the end of the appendix below you can see that a running container with extensions along with extensions on the base Pi take 1.2GB of the Pi 5 8GB memory.
+From a resource standpoint the VSCode extensions do a good job of keeping the memory and CPU needs reasonable; at the end of the appendix below you can see that a running container with extensions along with extensions on the base Pi take 1.2GB of the Pi 5 8GB memory including the OS with a full desktop.
 Responsiveness is also very good and supports a very usable workflow should you need this capability.
 Note that all testing was done with high speed SD cards or a NVME SSD on the Pi; the disk is used fairly heavily, especially when the container is being created.

 ### APPENDIX- Dev Container Example setup

-To create a Docker Dev Container on your Pi 5, first connect with SSH from VSCode remote as documented in the main part of this article.
+To create a Docker Dev Container on your Pi 5, first connect with SSH from VSCode remote as documented in the [main part of this article](./README.md).
 Note that for this example only network connections (WiFi or Ethernet) were used; there is no technical reason the USB Gadget mode won't work but it is not as efficient as the network methods (see [here](rpi-connect-pc.md) for the list of methods).
+Also, to test the resource load as much as possible a full Pi OS desktop was loaded.

 After connecting to the Pi bring up a terminal and install Docker.
 [This article](https://pimylifeup.com/raspberry-pi-docker/) gives an easy to follow method for installing and setting up Docker that will run whenever the Pi starts.